salinpaul94/60_DAY_PLAN_FOR_CROSS_PALTFORM_DEVELOPMENT/prompts used to generate this schedule/prompts.md

 all results should be related developer using ubuntu operating system

+How to master Cross-Platform Development using React Native.

 what are the parts of webapp development

 is android app and ios app part of webapp development